Concatenating Random Matchings: Main Results

 \begin{remark} The methods used in the proof of Theorem~\ref{theorem:shape} could in principle be used to also show limit theorems for the number of components of a given size $2\ell$.
 However, this approach leads to combinatorial complications which we were not able to overcome. \end{remark}

-\begin{remark}[A remark on the proof strategies] The proof of Theorem~\ref{theorem:CC} relies on limit theorems for sums of independent random variables, and the proofs for Theorems~\ref{theorem:Soo} and \ref{theorem:shape} rely on limit theorems for processes with regenerative increments.
+\begin{remark}[A remark on the proof strategies] The proof of Theorem~\ref{theorem:CC} relies on limit theorems for sums of independent random variables, and the proofs for Theorems~\ref{theorem:Soo} and \ref{theorem:shape} rely on limit theorems for processes with regenerative increments, combined with a result on the uniform integrability of such processes, Lemma~\ref{lemma:SooUI}.
 The precise setup for renewal theory will be described in Section~\ref{sec:RT} below.
 As consequence, it follows from a functional limit theorem like \cite[Theorem 5.47]{Serfozo09} that the processes $C_n(t), |\Soo(t)|, C_n^\shape(t)$ and $C_n^{\mb a}(t)$ converge in distribution after centering and rescaling to standard Brownian motions on $[0,1]$, in the usual Skorokhod space.
 Furthermore, by observing that linear combinations of processes with regenerative increments are again processes with regenerative increments, and using the Cram\'er-Wold device together with a lemma on uniform integrability (Lemma~\ref{lemma:SooUI}), one can show that the limit laws in \eqref{eq:sshapeCLT} and \eqref{eq:wshapeCLT} extend to multivariate limit laws for any finite collection of shapes.

 To reduce technical obstacles in the proofs, we will use a \emph{modified Brauer diagram}, denoted $\Br'_n(t)$, where we draw an additional uniform random matching on $2m$ (uniformly chosen) vertices of level $0$ to the left of the usual $\Br_n(t)$.
 This has certain advantages: it eliminates slings with both endpoints in $\mb X_0$ and turns them into segments of closed loops or of a transverse string.
 More so, if $n$ is odd then the vertex in $\mb X_0$ that has no edge going out to its left is necessarily the endpoint of a transverse string, and the transverse string is unique in $\Br'_n(t)$ for all $t \geq 1$.
 The change from $\Br_n(t)$ to $\Br'_n(t)$ bears no consequences for the results presented above, as it changes the number of components or the length of the transverse string by at most a constant multiple of a geometrically distributed random variable. \end{remark}